Chawewo/Portfolio/README.md

 ### npm `install --save-dev @babel/core @babel/cli`

 We utilize Babel to transpile the javascript code we have to use its features in older environments.
 Afterwards we create a .babelrc file that holds the presets for the transpiling

+### `Webpack Config`

+The webpack config is utilized to load images and javascript code into html in order to properly utilize server-side rendering